gengisb/bedrock-cohere-embeddings/README.md

 1. Fetch documents from MongoDB that need embeddings
 2. Generate embeddings using AWS Bedrock's Cohere models
 3. Update the MongoDB documents with the generated embeddings

+## MongoDB Configuration
+The script expects a MongoDB collection with documents containing a 'text' field.
+The generated embeddings will be stored in an 'embedding' field.

+Example document structure:

+{
+    "_id": ObjectId("..."),
+    "text": "Document text content",
+    "embedding": [...],  // Added by the script "embedding_updated_at": ISODate("...")  // Added by the script }
 ## Components

 ### MongoDBHandler Class